YingLiu4203/LearningKivy/Ch03 Widgets and Widget Tree/Widgets and Widget Tree.md

 Managing size and position is a complex task for any non-trivial GUI application.
 Luckily, Kivy provides a rich set of layout class and methods to simplify this task.

+## Exercises:
+Try to play other widgets such as `Label` or `Image` to set their positions and sizes.